nuxeo/nuxeo-marketplace-sample/README.md

     |-- install.xml
     `-- package.xml

 The `lib` directory is empty because all required third-parties are already included in the basic Nuxeo distribution.
 The `bundles` directory only contains the sample project bundle because all its dependencies are also already included in the basic distribution.

- * No-NXR method.
+### No-NXR method.

 5 directories, 150 files, 33MB.
+Build time: 6s.

     nonxr/
     |-- install